Knee treatment: patellar or patellofemoral syndrome, flessum correction and sequelae of anterior cruciate ligament rupture

 The knee joint has a specific role: it is mainly involved in absorbing shocks and leg stability.
 The synergy and quality of muscle contractions, as well as the integrity of its bone and ligament system, guarantee these functions.

-The Allyane method will help to restore the disorders and defects in muscle activation that can occur after several types of knee operations or trauma.
-An operation on the anterior cruciate ligament, for example, can cause the quadriceps to become sidelined and the appearance of a sometimes resistant flessum.
-The installation of a partial or total knee prosthesis will also sometimes induce balance problems in the patient, or a lack of confidence when walking, or even a limp.
+Knee pathologies treated by Allyane protocols are generally those that can cause compensatory phenomena that can sometimes be painful, and more particularly those that persist over time, slowing down functional rehabilitation or even disrupting an athlete's re-athletization.
+The Allyane method will help restore the muscle activation disorders and defects that can occur after various types of knee surgery or trauma.
+An operation on the anterior cruciate ligament, for example, can lead to quadriceps siderosis and the appearance of a sometimes resistant flessum.
+The fitting of a partial or total knee prosthesis can also lead to balance problems, a lack of confidence when walking, or even lameness.

 Many other pathologies that require knee rehabilitation can also be treated by Allyane certified practitioners.
 They accompany patients suffering from patellar syndrome (or patellofemoral syndrome), but also the aftermath of patellar or tibial plateau fractures, knee sprains, as well as any other functional disorder of a non-mechanical nature.